syyangv/AB_testing/README.md

-This repo is for ipython notebooks for projects and exercises I have done
+This repo is for finished ipython notebooks for projects and exercises I have done

 ## AB_testing_game